Hessian War: The rise of Hesse-Darmstadt to the Hauptakkord (1618–1627)

-Even the former county of Katzenelenbogen was seized from Darmstadt.
+Even the former county of Katzenelenbogen was seized by Darmstadt.
 Landgrave Louis V died during the campaign.
 His son, George II, took over the reins of power in Darmstadt and continued the fight against Cassel.

 Because of military defeats and abject government by Landgrave Maurice of Hesse-Cassel, the Lower Hess estates openly rebelled against him and forced his abdication in 1627.
 The House of Cassel also lost Hesse-Rotenburg (the so-called Rotenburger Quart) thanks to Maurice's division of his inheritance.
 Thus weakened, Maurice's son and heir, William V, was forced to accept the judgment of the Aulic Council in 1623 and cede the disputed territories.
 On 24 September 1627 a settlement was reached, the so-called Hauptakkord.
 The whole of Upper Hesse, the Lower County of Katzenelnbogen and the Barony of Schmalkalden, a Hessian exclave in Thuringia, went to Hesse-Darmstadt.
 In addition, Hesse-Cassel and Hesse-Darmstadt were granted the same level of precedence in the German Empire.
 In return, Hesse-Cassel was given back the territories in Lower Hesse that had been held as a security.

-After the Edict of Restitution of 1629, Hesse-Cassel was also given the Imperial Abbey of Hersfeld, which had been under Lower Hessian rule since 1604.
+After the Edict of Restitution of 1629, the Imperial Abbey of Hersfeld, which had been under Lower Hessian rule since 1604, was also taken from Hesse-Cassel.